Material Girls

 There are some scenes in this movie that could disturb children under the age of five, including:

-• Ava and Tanzie are harassed by the waiting paparazzi
+• Ava and Tanzie are harassed by the waiting paparazzi.

-• Ava and Tanzie accidentally set their house on fire and appear to scared while trying to put it out.
+• Ava and Tanzie accidentally set their house on fire and appear scared while trying to put it out.

-• the house is attacked with eggs by the angry crowd outside and the girls are upset by this
+• The house is attacked with eggs by the angry crowd outside and the girls are upset by this.

-• after snooping around the Marchetta offices at night to find clues about the company scandal, the girls are nearly attacked by ferocious guard dogs
+• After snooping around the Marchetta offices at night to find clues about the company scandal, the girls are nearly attacked by ferocious guard dogs.

-• a neighbour of one the people the girls are investigating tells them that if one of the cats comes into his yard again, it will be set on fire.
+• A neighbour of one the people the girls are investigating tells them that if one of the cats comes into his yard again, it will be set on fire.

 Aged five to eightinfo